backdrop-contrib/views_bulk_operations/README.txt

 actions visible to the user are selected.
 4. Go to the View page.
 VBO functionality should be present.

+Note that your old (D6, pre-alpha D7) views that used the VBO style plugin instead of the VBO field will need to be recreated.

 TECHNICAL DETAILS
 -----------------
 The module relies on the Views 3 "form" feature available in all Views releases after May 28th 2011.